This page looks at applying for the right to remain on the basis of having an adult family member in the UK.

 If you live together, you should provide evidence of this.
 This might include documents about your mortgage if you own the place where you live, or a joint tenancy agreement or letter from your landlord confirming you both pay the rent, if you are a renter.

 If you don’t live together, what evidence do you have of joint financial responsibilities?
 This might include a joint bank account or utility bills with both your names on.
+Remember you will need to have been living together if you aren’t married, in a civil partnership or engaged.

 Can you show evidence of visiting each other’s families?
 If this was outside the UK, you can provide travel tickets to prove your visit.